zenflow/echoenglishschool.com/README.md

 ## Deploying to production

 1. Build the `Dockerfile` in the repo root
+2. Configure:
+    - mount volume for `/app/public/uploads`
-2. Configure ports/volumes/environment according to the [docker-compose.yml](./docker-compose.yml)
+    - environment variables according to the [.env.example](./.env.example)
+        - *Hint* If you get errors about failed authentication when starting the app, then you may need the `?authSource=admin` query param.
 3. (Optional) Restore app data:
     1. Database.
 Restore from `db` folder /w `MONGODB_URI=<connection-string> node scripts/restore-db`
     2. Uploads.
 Copy files from `public/uploads` into the volume.
-4. Start the app
+4. Start the container

 ## Automated backups of production